bold-commerce/checkout-sample-projects/README.md

 4. Populate the `.env` file with your inventory url, and login url.
 See [ENV Configuration](#env-configuration) for more information.
 5. In `server/index.js`, locate the `exampleBody` variable.
 Change the `platform_id` to be a `platform_id` that exists in your product catalog for the store that Checkout is integrated with.
 6. Run `yarn` or `npm install`.
-7. Run `yarn dev` or `npm run dev` to start both the Node.js server and the webpack watcher.
+7. Run `yarn start` or `npm run start` to run webpack-dev-server on port 8080

 ## Production Build
 - Run `yarn build` or `npm run build`